DNA-project/say-it-with-DNA/README.md

 # say-it-with-DNA
-This Command-line Python 3 application eases the access to use one of the most exciting data storage technologies of our time by providing rapid-prototyping-enabling access to established en- and decoding algorithms based on the library [Chamaeleo](https://github.com/ntpz870817/Chamaeleo).
+This command-line Python 3 application eases the access to use one of the most exciting data storage technologies of our time by providing rapid-prototyping-enabling access to established en- and decoding algorithms based on the library [Chamaeleo](https://github.com/ntpz870817/Chamaeleo).
 This contributes to further understanding of the algorithms’ strengths and weaknesses, and allows using various parameters.

 ### How to
 #### Requirements: